 The Case Fatality Rate for communities with controlled infections has improved from 3% to as low as 1%.
 When the hospital systems are stressed, the CFR has risen as high as 8%.
 The infection is most dangerous to the elderly and those with serious medical problems.
 It also seems to severely impact a few unlucky individuals.

 The time line of infections in the US shows 3 waves in daily cases.
 The hospital admissions reflect the daily new admissions and the time each person spends in hospital.
 The hospital admissions relative to daily cases has dropped significantly from wave to wave.
 This means that now the health care system can deal with a higher level of cases than in March.
 At the end of Jan, hospitalizations are dropping, vaccinations are above 1M a day and rising.
 There is a suggestion that the CFR may be starting to drop as the at risk of dying group (>65) is now over 40% vaccinated.
 It will take around 1 month for the vaccinations to show up affecting death rate.
 So by end of February the impact should be clear with a halving of the the death rate.
 (CFR).

-The map of the US showing hospital admissions per million, shows how many states are in trouble, particularly in Central US.
+The map of the US showing hospital admissions per million in Dec 2020, shows how many states are in trouble, particularly in Central US.

 In the US here are a total of 1M beds for 330M people or 3000 per million.
 At 370 beds /M occupied in Texas, that is about 10% of capacity.
 The operating assumption is that 60% of beds are occupied by non-Covid patients, leaving 1,200 beds /M available for Covid.
 In Texas, at 375 on Dec 1, we have have space for cases to go up 3x.
 In CA they can just tolerate a doubling in cases.
 These are averages for the state, some local hot spots such as LA are already overwhelmed.
 States maxed out at around 800 beads/M, with some locations locations overwhelmed.